Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 6 hrs/week9 months

-• Who is this ideal for: This is ideal for a yogi that wants the ultimate flexibility and the least amount of structure.
+• Who is this ideal for: This is ideal for a yogi who wants the ultimate flexibility and the least amount of structure.

 • Price: $ Self-paced online yoga teacher trainings are typically the most affordable yoga teacher training option because they cost the least amount for the yoga schools to conduct and operate.